francescofaustofranchina-dev/Basic-CLI-3D-Engine/README.md

 - For the mesh to display correctly, you may need to reduce the size of your terminal window.
 ## 📅 Future plans
 I plan to further expand this project as a way to deepen my understanding of 3D graphics and to improve both my design and programming skills.
 My goal is to refine the existing codebase and implement the currently missing features.

-That said, since I'm quite sure there are already many C++ engines similar to mine, I’ll continue this project using a different programming language.